 What exactly does metabolism mean?

-Metabolism is a complex beast but, very simply put, it’s the internal chemical reactions that convert the food you eat into the energy and substances your body needs to function.
+Metabolism is a complex beast, but very simply put, it’s the internal chemical reactions that convert the food you eat into the energy and substances your body needs to function.

 Your resting metabolic rate (RMR) — also known as your basal metabolic rate (BMR) — is the amount of energy you need to function at rest.
 Your body is still pretty active even when you’re not and uses calories to do things like make your heart beat, keep you breathing, power your brain, and so on.